ktr-skmt/werewolfworld/example/0.1/README.md

 ## Server-to-logger message examples

 Server has to fill concrete values with an extensionalDisclosureRange key in each JSON-LD message before logging it.
-Also, the server has to fille concrete values with both userName key and userAvatar key in each client2server JSON-LD message before logging the it.
+Also, the server has to fille concrete values with both userName key and userAvatar key in each client2server JSON-LD message before logging it.

 |Example|Directionality|Values|JSON-LD|
 ---|---|---|---